eProsima/AML-IP/amlip_docs/rst/formalia/titlepage.rst

 It also allows the creation of complex distributed networks with one or multiple users working on the same problem.

-This framework is developed as part of the `ALMA project <https://alma-ai.eu/>`_, which has received funding from de European Union's Horizon 2020 research and innovation programme under grant agreement No 952091.
+This framework is developed as part of the `ALMA project <https://alma-ai.eu/>`_, which has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 952091.
 The aim of the EU-funded ALMA project is to leverage AML properties to develop a new generation of interactive, human-centric machine learning systems.